philbuchanan/Accordion-Shortcodes/readme.txt

 == Upgrade Notice ==
 = 3.0.0 =
-WARNING: Upgrade contains breaking changes!
-All new plugin to support the new WordPress Gutenberg editor.
+ALL NEW plugin to support the new WordPress Gutenberg editor.
+NOTE: The old shortcodes remain unchanged in the new version.
+They should continue to work as they did before.
+The plugin WILL NOT migrate existing shortcodes to Gutenberg blocks.

 = 2.3.2 =
 You may notice a focus state around your accordion items when clicking them.
 This is necessary to support accessibility within the plugin.
 If you really must remove the focus state (though not recommended) you can do so by adding this CSS to your theme's stylesheet: `.accordion-title {outline: none;}`.